Surf Forecasts:

 The Lowdown

-Alright, Rusty here.
-Let's have a look at the charts for the coming weeks.
+Alright, mate, Rusty here.
+Let’s have a proper look at what’s on the table for the next couple of weeks.

 Rusty.